 It is not very time consuming and exactly tastes like the one you buy from shops.

-Doodh pedas are mainly offered in pujas but you can add some twists and make it even more tasty.
+Doodh pedas are mainly offered in pujas but you can add some twists and make it even tastier.

 7. Shakkar Pare

-One of my personal favorite these sweet, crispy Indian cookies are nothing but pieces of delights.
+One of my personal favourite these sweet, crispy Indian cookies are nothing but pieces of delights.